acritelli/aws-labs/lab_1_build_VPC.md

 ## Step 1: Create a new VPC for the lab environment

+**Note:** Be sure to select the desired region for your lab activities.
+These activities were performed in the *US East - N. Virginia* region when written.

 1. Create a new VPC with the following attributes:
     * Name tag: Lab VPC
     * IPv4 CIDR block: 10.10.0.0/16